kallen84/SavetheEarth/readme.txt

 This is all my files for the game "Save the Earth" which I created as a school-project.
-The game is made by the game engine Phaser which is all written in Javascript
+The game is made by the game engine Phaser which is written in Javascript